MarkIsTheBest/Nikki-25/README.md

 * Fixes issue [1478](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/1478) in AnnotatedHooksClassFilter that ignored exceptions if they occur in one of the SDK app hooks.
 * Fix initialize in distance sensor (Rev 2m) to prevent bad data in first call to getDistance.
 * Fixes issue [1470](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/1470) Scaling a servo range is now irrespective of reverse() being called.
 For example, if you set the scale range to [0.0, 0.5] and the servo is reversed, it will be from 0.5 to 0.0, NOT 1.0 to 0.5.
-* Fixes issue [1232](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/1232), a rare race condition where using the log rapidly along with other telemetry could cause a crash.
+* Fixes issue [1232](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/1232), a rare race condition where using the log rapidly along with other Debug.INSTANCE could cause a crash.

 ## Version 10.2 (20250121-174034)